Focusing on Bankruptcy Law

 Chapter 7 – This is the most common type of bankruptcy to file, by far.
 In most chapter 7 cases, all qualifying debts are “discharged” while the consumer or business retains all their personal property and assets.
 This is generally referred to as a “no asset” case.
 There is no repayment plan in chapter 7.

 Chapter 13 – This allows for the reorganization and orderly repayment of debts over time.
 This procedure is designed for “wage earners” with regular income and typically lasts for five years (60 months).
 As with chapter 7, in chapter 13 the debtor typically remains in control and retains all personal property and assets.

-It is important to note that each type of bankruptcy has a number of requirements and intricacies, and therefore, consulting with a lawyer who is experienced in bankruptcy law is strongly advised.
+It is important to note that each type has a number of requirements and intricacies, and therefore, consulting with a lawyer who is experienced in financial insolvency law is strongly advised.

 One of the most immediate benefits of filing for bankruptcy is that an “automatic stay” will go into effect.
 This prohibits creditors from taking any further collection actions against you, such as lawsuits, bank levies, foreclosures, or wage garnishments.
 In many cases, living with financial worry and constant phone calls from bill collectors can have a significant negative impact on your day-to-day life and well-being.